 - If suppository is soft, chill in a refrigerator or run cold water over it.

 - To use, take off foil wrapper and wet suppository with cold water.
+Have your child lie down on their side.
 Use your finger to push the suppository well up into the rectum.

 - It is given as a shot into a muscle or vein.

 - If your child takes this drug on a regular basis, give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Many times this drug is given on an as needed basis.
 Do not give to your child more often than told by the doctor.